 Just like in all situations involving bad actors, security is only as good as the weakest link in the attack chain.
 In this instance, there are several weak links along the way, starting with the mobile carriers who don’t perform their due diligence and ending with websites that still used SMS-based authentication despite its proven vulnerabilities.

-Users are advised to drop SMS two-factor authentication whenever possible and to pay attention to SMS messages with security codes that are not generated at their request.
+People should use more secure multi-factor authentication solutions such as authenticator apps or security keys, whenever possible.
+It’s also a good idea to pay attention to SMS messages with security codes that are not generated at their request.

 While SMS 2FA is broken as a security solution, it’s still better than not having anything at all as it can act as a deterrent if no other solution is available for that particular service.